-It has to be said that the same pair were also involved, through no fault of their own, in one of the slight disappointments of the show.
+Perhaps it should be said that the same pair were also involved, through no fault of their own, in one of the slight disappointments of the show.
 There was quite a lot of anticipation ahead of the Sunday opener when the publicity promised a pair of F-15E Strike Eagles from the 492nd Fighter Wing at RAF Lakenheath 'wing-to-wing' with the warbirds, bringing together aircraft from the war era and their modern counterparts.
 In practice, it was more like a pair of flypasts, with one pair followed after a respectful interval by the other.
 It is always great to witness USAF aircraft from nearby Lakenheath taking part in a UK airshows but the build-up; the Spitfire-Typhoon pairing of 2015 and the Mustang-based Heritage formations had, perhaps, raised expectations of bi-period flypasts rather higher than the version delivered at Duxford on this occasion.

 As well as the Ultimate Fighters foursome, another treat reserved for visitors who anticipated the show on Friday was the arrival of the Martin Baker Gloster Meteor, which went on to bask on public display for the weekend.
 As always on the Friday there were also several displays, mostly to practice for the weekend but including others for the benefit of the pilot or a bonus for the crowd, such as an aerobatic interlude performed by Anna Walker in the Jungmann.